DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Proposed Method

 The loss term $L_{\smooth}$ ensures the smoothness of the deformation, defined as

-where $\mathcal{I}(k) = \{k-1, k+1\}$.
+where $\mathcal{E}$ is the edge set derived by face set $\mathbf{F}$. $\mathcal{I}(k) = \{k-1, k+1\}$.
 When $k=1$ or $k=K$, we only use one neighbor point cloud frame.
 Finally, it is crucial to ensure that the enhanced template surface maintains a reasonable shape throughout the joint optimization process.
-Thus, we constrain the deformation field of the template surface as unit transformation as possible with a loss term $L_{\shape}$:
+Thus, we constrain the deformation field at keyframe as close to the identity transformation as possible with a loss term $L_{\shape}$:

 where $[\xi_r^{k^*},\mathbf{t}_r^{k^*}]\in\mathbb{R}^6$ denotes the rotation matrix represented by Lie algebra format and translation vector of the keyframe.